DanielVorhaug/VOR/README.md

 - g++

 ## How do I use the VOR compiler?
+Extract the included VOR executable, or build your own by using pyinstaller:
+- Install pyinstaller: `pip install pyinstaller`
+- Make the executable: `pyinstaller -F .\VOR.py`

+Place the executable in path.

-Call the compiler python script with the target file as the argument.
+Call the compiler with the target file as the argument.
 For example:

-`python .\VOR.py "main.vor"`
+`VOR main.vor`

+This will generate an executable of your VOR-code.